Catrionamcd/DolFin-Surf-Shop/README.md

 ![alt text](assets/documentation/Heroku-Addons.png)

-I then had to add a new database and update my env.py file with this new address.
-Then I had to load the data back into the new database that was set up.
+I then had to add a new database and update my env.py file with the new Postgres url address.
+I had to load the data back into the new database.
 I also had to migrate all the changes.

-Rating
 ## Technology
 ### Language Used